Get your motorbike licence

 Sit your practical riding test

-Before you can sit your riding test, you must have held your learner rider licence for six consecutive months.
+Before you can sit your pre-provisional rider training course, you must have held your learner rider licence for six consecutive months.

-Your assessment results from the METAL pre-provisional course or the practical test will remain valid for 12 months from the date of issue.
+Your assessment results from the METAL pre-provisional course will remain valid for 12 months from the date of issue.

-If you do not upgrade from a Class R learner licence within this period, you will need to complete another practical test.
+If you do not upgrade from a Class R learner licence within this period, you will need to complete another pre-provisional rider training course.

 METAL pre-provisional rider training course